Tote Placepot Guide

 Should You Back the Favourite?

-When all the favourites on a card are placed, the pay-out is invariably low.
-Many betting shop punters simply back all of the favourites (there is a box to tick for each race to back the SP favourite) and obviously the more people supporting a horse in each race, the lower dividend will be.
+When all the favourites on a card are placed, the payout is invariably low.
+Many betting shop punters simply back all the favourites (there is a box to tick for each race to back the SP favourite) and obviously the more people supporting a horse in each race, the lower the Placepot dividend will be.